Dividing Retirement in Divorce

 In a divorce, property division can be one of the most complex aspects, particularly if you are facing a high asset divorce.
 If you are about to go through a divorce and you have questions about how retirement benefits will be divided, our firm can assist you.
 The Bez Law Firm, P.C. is a family law firm that has been serving clients for many years.
 We are dedicated to achieving positive results for our clients, working hard to protect their rights.

-Contact a Sacramento divorce attorney from our team for additional information about the services we provide, including representation in divorces involving complex property division at (916) 512-8944 today.
+Contact a Sacramento division of retirements attorney from our team for additional information about the services we provide, including representation in divorces involving complex property division at (916) 512-8944 today.

 California is a community property state.
-Every state has its own laws when it comes to divorce and property division, but California's community property laws ensure that all assets and debts obtained over the course of the marriage are subject to equal division between the spouses if that marriage ends.
+Every state has its own laws when it comes to property division, but California's community property laws ensure that all assets and debts obtained over the course of the marriage are subject to equal division between the spouses if that marriage ends.
 Separate property is property obtained by one party before or after the marriage.